amzn/oss-contribution-tracker/browser/extensions/README.md

 A [React functional component].

 * Input:
-    * `props` - React props.
-Empty.
+    * `props` - React props:
         * `alias` - Alias of the user accessing the page.
 This is used for accessing the users LDAP info.
 * Return: a rendered React component.

 ### `landing-content`